withfig/autocomplete/README.md

 Sign up for the waitlist at [withfig.com](https://withfig.com?ref=github-autocomplete).
 Fig is currently in a private beta.
 We are onboarding batches of new users each week.

 #### Can I use this for internal scripts and CLI tools at my company?
 Yes!
-Reach out to hello@withfig.com and we'll help you get set up.
+Check out the [autocomplete for teams](https://withfig.com/docs/autocomplete/autocomplete-for-teams) in our docs.
+Reach out to hello@withfig.com if you need help.

 #### Did we miss something?